pirate/quebec-power-grid-talk/README.md

 <div align="center">
 <img src="https://i.imgur.com/FiXKQ2R.png" width="200px">
 <br/>
-<i>Contact me on Twiter <a href="https://twitter.com/theSquashSH">@theSquashSH</a> for corrections or suggestions!<br/><br/>
+<i>Contact me on Twiter <a href="https://twitter.com/theSquashSH">@theSquashSH</a> for corrections or suggestions!<br/>
-You're welcome to use content or portions of the talk with permission,<br/>as long as you give credit to both this talk and the relevant sources I cite.
+[Monadical](https://monadical.com) is our software development consultancy doing full-stack development and project management for a variety of industries.
 </i>
+<br/><br/>
+<small>You're welcome to use content from or portions of the talk,<br/>as long as you give credit to both this talk and the relevant primary sources I cite.</small>
 <br/>
 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/us/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/us/88x31.png"/></a>
 </div>